-The magnitude of the global financial crisis of 2007-2008 and the recession that it triggered, led many central banks to lower their policy rates down to values near zero, their theoretical lower bound.
-In the U.S., the target for the Federal Funds Rate remained at zero for seven years, from January 2009 through December 2015.
-During that period the short-term interest rate stopped playing its role as an instrument of macroeconomic stabilization.
-Was the performance of the U.S. economy affected by the binding zero lower bound (ZLB)?
+The magnitude of the global financial crisis of 2007-8 and the recession that it triggered led many central banks to lower their policy rates down to values near zero, their theoretical lower bound.
+In the United States, the target for the federal funds rate remained at zero for 7 years, from January 2009 through December 2015.
+During that period, the shortterm interest rate stopped playing its role as an instrument of macroeconomic stabilization.
+Was the performance of the US economy affected by the binding zero lower bound (ZLB)?
 The present paper seeks to provide an answer to that question.
-More specifically, our goal is to evaluate the merits of what we refer to as the ZLB empirical irrelevance hypothesis (or the "irrelevance hypothesis," for short), i.e. the hypothesis that the economy's performance was not affected by the binding ZLB constraint, in practice, during the recent U.S. episode.
-In particular, we focus on two dimensions of that performance that were ex-ante likely to have experienced the impact of a binding ZLB: (i) the volatility of macro variables and (ii) the economy's response to shocks.
+More specifically, our goal is to evaluate the merits of what we refer to as the "ZLB empirical irrelevance hypothesis" (or the "irrelevance hypothesis," for short), that is, the hypothesis that the economy's performance was not affected by the binding ZLB constraint, in practice, during the recent US episode.
+In particular, we focus on two dimensions of that performance that were ex ante likely to have experienced the impact of a binding ZLB: (i) the volatility of macro variables and (ii) the economy's response to shocks.

 We start our empirical exploration with an assessment of the possible changes in the volatility of macro variables during the period in which the ZLB constraint was binding.
-A rise in volatility could have been expected as a result of the Fed's hands being tied due to the Federal Funds Rate having hit the ZLB, since this prevented the "usual" stabilizing policy response to aggregate shocks.
-Yet, we find little evidence of such an increase in volatility of either real or nominal U.S. macro variables over the period during which the Federal Funds Rate attained its zero lower bound.
-The previous finding is at odds with the predictions of a baseline New Keynesian model, as we show by means of a number of simulations, under the assumption that the central bank follows a simple
+A rise in volatility could have been expected as a result of the Fed's hands being tied because of the federal funds rate having hit the ZLB, since this prevented the "usual" stabilizing policy response to aggregate shocks.
+Yet we find little evidence of such an increase in volatility of either real or nominal US macro variables over the period during which the federal funds rate attained its ZLB.
+The previous finding is at odds with the predictions of a baseline New Keynesian (NK) model, as we show by means of a number of simulations, under the assumption that the central bank follows a simple interest rate rule that embeds the ZLB assumption.